 Non-delegated POTW means a POTW which has not been delegated to issue permits for industrial dischargers to its system.
 Ecology is the permitting authority for non-delegated POTWs.

+Nonoperating means an inactive site that has reduced fees per WAC 173-224.

 NTU means Nephelometric Turbidity Units, a measure of turbidity.

+Outfall means a point where a discharge from a facility enters a receiving waterbody or receiving waters.

 pH – The pH of a liquid measures its acidity or alkalinity.
 A pH of 7 is defined as neutral and large variations above or below this value are harmful to most aquatic life.

 Point Source means any discernible, confined, and discrete conveyance, including but not limited to, any pipe, ditch, channel, tunnel, conduit, well, discrete fissure, and container from which pollutants are or may be discharged to waters of the state.
 This term does not include return flows from irrigated agriculture.